 Base salaries are determined through market surveys of positions of comparable level, scope, complexity, and responsibility.
-There is no pre-determined target or range within the Oil Industry Peer Group or the Non-Oil Industry Peer Group as an objective for Mr. Watson's base salary.
-Instead, the MCC takes into account the data provided by the MCC's independent consultant, the relative size, scope, and complexity of our business, Mr. Watson's performance and the aggregate amount of Mr. Watson's compensation package.
+There is no predetermined target or range within the Oil Industry Peer Group or the Non-Oil Industry Peer Group as an objective for Mr. Watson's base salary.
+Instead, the MCC takes into account the data provided by the MCC's independent consultant, the relative size, scope, and complexity of our business, Mr. Watson's performance, and the aggregate amount of Mr. Watson's compensation package.
 For the other NEOs, each executive officer is assigned a base salary grade.
-The MCC annually reviews the base salary grade ranges and may approve changes in the ranges based on business conditions and comparative peer group data (primarily the Oil Industry Peer Group) provided by the MCC's independent consultant.
-Within each salary grade range, the MCC makes base salary determinations for each NEO taking into account individual qualitative considerations, such as individual performance, experience, skills, competitive positioning, retention objectives, and leadership responsibilities.
+The MCC annually reviews the base salary grade ranges and may approve changes in the ranges based on business conditions and comparative peer group data provided by the MCC's independent consultant.
+Within each salary grade range, the MCC makes base salary determinations for each NEO taking into account qualitative considerations, such as individual performance, experience, skills, competitive positioning, retention objectives, and leadership responsibilities.